curbengh/curbengh.github.io/source/_posts/embed-svg-img.md

 The `<title>` is for tooltip and `<desc>` stands for description and functions similarly to the `alt` attribute in `<img>`.
 These two tags are optional but recommended for [SEO purpose](https://support.google.com/webmasters/answer/114016?hl=en).

-The `viewBox` attribute is mandatory.
+The `viewBox` value is based on the layout you want to use.
 I simply use the value from the SVG file.

 Notice `#search` value in the href attribute.
 It refers to the `id` attribute in the SVG file, which you need to manually add it.
 Following is an excerpt from the search.svg.